 The Board, ensures that shareholder views are understood prior to decision-making.
-It therefore considers other companies in the wider XTX Markets group (the "Group") to be important stakeholders and gives consideration to any operational or financial interaction between them.
-Considering the long-term success of the Group, the board approved paying £174.6m (2019: £83.6m) in interim dividends to the immediate parent in line with the treasury policy of the XTX Group which seeks to optimise the capital base of the Group entities.
+It therefore considers other companies in the Group to be important stakeholders and gives consideration to any operational or financial interaction between them.
+Considering the long-term success of the Group, the board approved paying £10.0m (2020: £174.6m) in interim dividends to the immediate parent in line with the treasury policy of the XTX Group which seeks to optimise the capital base of the Group entities.